ydax/lovecentraltexas/README.md

 ## CI/CD

 Deployments are automated via Google Cloud Build.
-A Cloud Build trigger watches for changes to `packages/quin/**` on the `master` branch and automatically builds and deploys Quin when changes are detected.
+See `cloudbuild.yaml` for configuration.
+A trigger is configured to automatically deploy Quin when changes are pushed to the `packages/quin/**` directory on the `master` branch.

 **What the CI/CD pipeline does:**